tbensky/Prolog-CLP/README.md

 ## Project: One more alphametric

 Knuth (4A, p.
 346, #24) has a few more of these puzzles proposed.
-Let's do do one more he suggests, which is
+Let's do one more he suggests, which is

 ```
   SATURN